 5. Once the object layout is configured, click Next.
-A new screen will appear -Config Parameters, which allows to further configure and define parameters for the delimited destination file.
+A new window will appear, Config Parameters, which allows you to further configure and define parameters for the delimited destination file.

 Parameters can provide easier deployment of flows by eliminating hardcoded values and provide an easier way of changing multiple configurations with a simple value change.

-6. Next a General Options screen will appear.
-On this screen:
+6. Next a General Options window will appear.
+In this window:

 - Comments can be added.